187jjay187/oop_school_library/README.md

 ````
 cd oop_school_library.git

-Run morse_code.rb on your terminal By Using IRB
+Run oop on your terminal By Using IRB

 ### Prerequisites